balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 CONTAINER ID   IMAGE     COMMAND                  CREATED          STATUS          PORTS     NAMES 8ffe7b843b01   nginx     "/docker-entrypoint.…"   30 minutes ago   Up 30 minutes   80/tcp    vtwebint01
 ```
-#### 5.Now we are going to exit this container and stop this container
+#### 5.Now we are going to exit this container and stop the container.

 ````
 # 1.Exit from the docker container.